Digestive system: function, Meaning of Digestive System

 2. Colon- It is about 1.25 cm. long, 6 cm.
 There is a wide tube, which is ‘U’.
 Its end moves a little to the left and opens into the ‘rectum’ (rectum). encircles the small intestine

 3, the rectum is about 12 cm. long and 4 cm.
 It is wide.
 It’s 3 to 4 cm.
-The long narrow part opens out of the body by the last ‘anus’ or ‘maldwar’. its wall has contractile muscles
+The long narrow part opens out of the body by the last ‘anus’ or ‘. anus ‘.
+Its wall has contractile muscles

 Water is absorbed in the large intestine and undigested food matter (feces) is stored. other organs of the digestive system,